brightcove/brightcove-player-sdk-ios/README.md

     XYZAnalytics *analytics = [[XYZAnalytics alloc] init];
     [controller addSessionConsumer:analytics];

-Handling network interruptions and slowdowns
+Handling Network Interruptions and Slowdowns <a name="HandlingNetworkInterruptionsAndSlowdowns"></a>
 --------------------------------------------

 When the application experiences network interruptions, the `AVPlayer` used by the `BCOVPlaybackController` may stop attempting to recover if the interruption lasts too long.
 If this occurs, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventFailedToPlayToEndTime` event.
 When this event occurs, playback **will not** recover automatically.
 In order to recover from this event, you will need to detect when the network recovers in your client code.